isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 configured to support automatic recovery when connectivity is lost (see ``max-reconnect-tries`` and ``reconnect-wait-time``).

 It is important to understand how and when automatic recovery comes into play.
 Automatic recovery, when configured, only operates after a successful start up or reconfiguration during which connectivity to all back ends has been successfully established.

 During server start up the inability to connect to any of the configured back ends is always considered fatal.
-A fatal error will be logged and server will exit.
+A fatal error will be logged and the server will exit.
 This is done based on the idea that configuration should be valid at start up.
-Exiting to the system allows nanny scripts to detect the problem.
+Exiting to the operating system allows nanny scripts to detect the problem.

 During dynamic reconfiguration, all back ends are disconnected and then reconnected using the new configuration.
 If connectivity to any of the